ssthor22/MachineLearning/GradientDescent/readme.txt

 Author: Seth Thor

-The purpose of these scripts are to practice implementing the gradient descent algorithms from scratch.
+The purpose of these scripts is to practice implementing the gradient descent algorithms from scratch.
 It's easier to develop these algorithms in high-level programming languages like Octave/MatLab and work out the details before porting them into lower-level languages like Python, C/C++/C#.

 ======================
 Algorithms